Soul Man (film): Production

 Producer Steve Tisch offered the role of Mark Watson to Anthony Michael Hall, Tim Robbins, Anthony Edwards, Val Kilmer and John Cusack, all of whom declined.
-Howell later said, "when I made the movie, I didn't go into it with the idea that I had a responsibility to sort of teach America a lesson.
+Star C. Thomas Howell later said, "when I made the movie, I didn't go into it with the idea that I had a responsibility to sort of teach America a lesson.
 I went into it because it was a great script.
 It was so well-written, so funny, and—sadly—very true.
 A lot of the experiences this guy goes through, maybe he wouldn't have gone through them if he was a white person, but when he's black, it's a very different experience."

 Ron Reagan, son of then-president Ronald Reagan and first lady Nancy Reagan, had a small role in the film.

 Reception

 Controversy

 The film was widely criticized for its use of make-up to make a white actor appear African American, which many compared to blackface.
-Members of the NAACP spoke out against the film and an African-American student group at UCLA organized a picket of a cinema screening Soul Man.
+Members of the NAACP spoke out against the film and an African American student group at UCLA organized a picket of a cinema screening Soul Man.

 NAACP Chapter President Willis Edwards said in a statement at the time, "We certainly believe it is possible to use humor to reveal the ridiculousness of racism.
 However the unhumorous and quite seriously made plot point of Soul Man is that no black student could be found in all of Los Angeles who was academically qualified for a scholarship geared to blacks."

-In defending the film, producer Steve Tisch said it was like Tootsie (1982) which featured a man masquerading as a woman for career advancement.
+In defending the film, Tisch compared it to Tootsie (1982), which featured a man masquerading as a woman for career advancement.
 "It used comedy as a device to expose sexual stereotyping.
 I think Soul Man uses it to explode racial stereotyping."

-The film was seen by President Ronald and Nancy Reagan at Camp David.
+The film was seen by USA President Ronald and Nancy Reagan at Camp David.
 "The Reagans enjoyed the film and especially enjoyed seeing their son Ron," a White House spokesman said at the time.

 Critical reception

 Controversy aside, the film was panned by critics.
-It has a score of only 13% on Rotten Tomatoes from 23 reviews.
+It has a score of 17% on Rotten Tomatoes from 24 reviews.
+The critics's consensus reads, "Critics had a whole lot less than a truckload of good loving for this woefully misguided take on race in '80s America".
 Roger Ebert gave Soul Man one out of four stars, writing that the main premise "is a genuinely interesting idea, filled with dramatic possibilities, but the movie approaches it on the level of a dim-witted sitcom."

 Box office

 Despite the controversy, the film was a box office success.
-On its opening weekend, it debuted at No. 3 behind Crocodile Dundee and The Color of Money with $4.4 million.
+On its opening weekend, it debuted at No. 3 behind Crocodile Dundee and The Color of Money, with $4.4 million.
 In total, Soul Man went on to gross $27.8 million domestically.